nrwl/nx-workshop/docs/lab22/LAB.md

 the API changed as well
 - There is also the problem of failures.
 Now our setup is simple: it just builds.
 But let's say we wanted to run the E2E tests again before deploying - just to be extra safe!
-In that case, if I change the API, push, the E2E tests might fail.
+In that case, if I change the API and push, the E2E tests might fail.
 So API will not get deployed.
 I then fix the E2E tests, but because the API does not depend on its E2E tests, `nx affected` will not mark it for deployment.
 So even though we changed the API, it did not get deployed.

 💡 Solution: **last successful commit!**
-- If we constantly compare against previous point where all the affected apps got succesfully deployed - we will never miss a deployment
+- If we constantly compare against the previous point where all the affected apps got succesfully deployed - we will never miss a deployment
 - In our case, "succesfully deployed" means when our `deploy.yml` workflow completes without errors.
 That's a succesful commit!
-- Getting the last succesful commit is different on each platform.
-Some CI platforms don't even provide it all
+- Getting the last succesful commit is different on each platform:
     - [Netlify has the `CACHED_COMMIT_REF`](https://docs.netlify.com/configure-builds/environment-variables/#git-metadata)
     - On CircleCI, we can use the `<< pipeline.git.base_revision >>`
+    - Some CI platforms don't even provide it all
     - For GitHub actions, we can use the `rarmatei/last-successful-commit-action` action

 ---